A while ago I cam across the Stenograph system, and thought about making myself a Steno Keyboard or something smiler, looking into I found this:

 A stenotype, stenotype machine or shorthand machine is a specialized chorded keyboard or typewriter used by stenographers for shorthand use.
 Some users of this machine can reach 300 words per minute.2

 The Stenograph system is whole words in a cord; not just one letter; which while faster to type with than individual letters, it would mean learning word lists, and learning to spell full words as chords would take far too long.

 recording words phonetically syllable by syllable instead of letter by letter.
 To effect this, several keys can be depressed at the same time, as with a chord on the piano, instead of having to be depressed one at a time in sequence.
 The overall saving in the number of keystrokes is shown in the Tables and the corresponding saving in time is not difficult to imagine.3

-Since learning cords for full words may be harder than just learning cords for single letters, I am looking at somthing like ”Yet Another One-hand Keyboard” 5, it has not been updated since 16/09/2010.
+Since learning cords for full words may be harder than just learning cords for single letters, I am looking at something like “Yet Another One-hand Keyboard” [chordite.com], it has not been updated since 16/09/2010.

-since I have now got some experance with using a Teensy as a human interface device, as such I will use that again.
+since I have now got some experience with using a Teensy as a human interface device, as such I will use that again.

-When I am next around the London area it may be an idea to have a wonder along to see the Incorporated Phonographic Society6 (IPS).
+When I am next around the London area it may be an idea to have a wonder along to see the Incorporated Phonographic Society (IPS).